openservicemesh/osm/demo/README.md

   - To see Zipkin run `./scripts/port-forward-zipkin.sh` and open [http://localhost:9411/zipkin/](http://localhost:9411/zipkin/)
   - To see Grafana run `./scripts/port-forward-grafana.sh` and open [http://localhost:3000/](http://localhost:3000/) - default username and password for Grafana is `admin`/`admin`
   - OSM controller has a simple debugging web endpoint - run `./scripts/port-forward-osm-debug.sh` and open [http://localhost:9091/debug](http://localhost:9091/debug)

+To expose web UI ports of all components of the service mesh the local workstation use the following helper script: `/scripts/port-forward-all.sh`

 ## Onboarding VMs to a service mesh
 *_Note: This is an experimental feature and not currently fully supported*